grafana/grafana/docs/sources/reference/playlist.md

 # Playlist

 A playlist is a list of dashboards that are displayed in a sequence.
-You might use a Playlist to build situational awareness or to present your metrics to your team or visitors.
+You might use a playlist to build situational awareness or to present your metrics to your team or visitors.

 Grafana automatically scales dashboards to any resolution, which makes them perfect for big screens.

 You can access the Playlist feature from Grafana's side menu, in the Dashboards submenu.

+{{< docs-imagebox img="/img/docs/v50/playlist.png" max-width="25rem">}}

 ## Create a playlist

-{{< docs-imagebox img="/img/docs/v50/playlist.png" max-width="25rem" class="docs-image--right">}}

 You create a playlist to present dashboards in a sequence, with a set order and time interval between dashboards.